NSA Sheep South West 2021

 - PLACING AN ORDER AND ITS ACCEPTANCE

 3.1 Placing your order.
 Please complete the application form by following the onscreen prompts to place your order.
 You may only submit an order using the method set out on the site.
-Each order is an offer by you to buy use of the exhibition space (Exhibition Space) and ancillary services as specified in the order (Services) subject to these Terms at NSA WELSH SHEEP 2021 event on 18th May 2021 (Event).
-All orders should be placed before 1st February 2021.
-Any orders received after 1st February 2021 will be subject to availability and will incur an additional 15% increase on the total order price.
-There is no guarantee that orders received after 1st February 2021 will be included within our advertising for the Event.
+Each order is an offer by you to buy use of the exhibition space (Exhibition Space) and ancillary services as specified in the order (Services) subject to these Terms at the Sheep South West 2021 event on 22nd June 2021 (Event).
+All orders should be placed before 20th February 2021.
+Any orders received after 20th February 2021 will be subject to availability.
+There is no guarantee that orders received after 20th February 2021 will be included within our advertising for the Event.

 3.2 Correcting input errors.
 Please check the application form carefully before confirming it.
 You are responsible for ensuring that your order and any specification submitted by you is complete and accurate.